Hearing loss affects around 48 million Americans. By age 65, it has been reported that one out of three adults have some degree of hearing loss.

 You also can find hearing aids in a variety of colors.
 How many colors a hearing aid comes in will vary depending on the type of hearing aid and the hearing aid manufacturer.

 If you are looking for the best hearing aids dispenser in Wyoming, then you will want to come into Modern Hearing Solutions of Wyoming.
-Our office is located in Powell but we also serve:
+Our office is located in Powell and Cody but we also serve:

 We also serve the communities surrounding these towns.
 So, if you are looking for the best local hearing instrument specialist to provide you with your hearing aids, then contact us and set up an appointment today.